benkeser/drtmle/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Added short examples to all exported functions.
-All examples run locally in under 5 seconds.
+* Added short examples to all exported functions and shortened existing examples.
+All examples now run locally, on travis-ci, and on Appveyor and in under 5 seconds.

 ## Test environments